-This diagram shows an electric guitar connected to the channel 1 line input via an amplifier modeller, a bass guitar connected directly to channel 2 (hi-z switch in), microphones connected to the channel 3 and 4 mic inputs, a drum machine connected to the channel 5-6 stereo line inputs, and a keyboard connected to the channel 7-8 stereo line inputs.
-An iPod dock connects to the tape input.
+This diagram shows an electric guitar connected to an amplifier modeler, whose balanced line-level output is connected to the channel 1 line input, a bass guitar connected directly to the channel 2 input (with the hi-z switch engaged), a condenser microphone on channel 3/4 with phantom power engaged, a drum machine connected to channel 5/6, and a keyboard connected to channel 7/8.
+A headphone amplifier allows for multiple headphone use.